 Students who violate this policy will have their cell phones or other electronic devices confiscated immediately.
-The administration will return confiscated devices to the offending student's parent or guardian after meeting with the parent or guardian to discuss the violation.
+The administration will return the confiscated device to the student at the end of the day.
+On the second offense, the administration will return confiscated devices to the offending student's parent or guardian after meeting with the parent or guardian to discuss the violation.
+On the third offense, the student will be required to turn their device into the office first thing in the morning and may pick it up at the end of the day for a time period of one week.
 Students who violate this policy may, at the discretion of the school's administration, be subject to additional discipline, up to and including suspension or expulsion.